Five Membership Website Mistakes to Avoid

 Haste makes waste.
 Rushing through something because you want it now will only give you grief later.

 Just today, I walked a client through a new site we are putting together and noticed that the navigation was acting weird.
-I know I tested it personally 5 times the night before and it worked.
+I knew I tested it personally 5 times the night before and it worked.
 These types of things happen.
 The key is allowing enough time to make adjustments before your users have to send a contact form to you venting about their frustrations.

 Do yourself a favor and don’t rush a launch.
 We love the concept of a staging server because you can get all the bugs worked out there and then push them to production.